My passion for painting trees started when I set a topic as a teacher.

 "Do your own version of the Tree of Life", I instructed them.
 I joined in the project.

-The resulting Tree of Life was sold on the first day of my Cambridge Open Studio
+The resulting Tree of Life was sold on the first day of my Cambridge Open Studio that year.

-back in July 2011.
 I love the mythology and the folklore that surrounds trees.
 I wrote a list of titles for new tree paintings and never looked back.
 The intricate detail and decorative quality means my trees are far from realistic even though many were based upon some of the trees I saw in Cambridge.

 I love Cambridge.
 The colleges, the parks with their wide open spaces, the people and of course the cows that live in the centre of our city.